pkosciak/workspace/readme.md

 # Workspace Setup

-This repository provides a Docker-based workspace that includes Traefik, Nginx/Apache, SSL certificates, MailHog, Elasticsearch, MySQL, and Redis.
+This repository provides a Docker-based workspace that includes Traefik, Nginx/Apache, MySQL, automatic SSL certificates and MailHog.

 ## Requirements